ggsavin/voting-games/project-book/literature-review.md

 The other research avenue with a focus on voting is the use of RL and ML to intuite and classify voting outcomes {cite}`Airiau2017-ny, Le_Gleau2020-ye, burka2022voting`.
 The work in {cite}`Le_Gleau2020-ye` also designed novel Neural Nets to have agents learn to output discrete partitions of finite resources.
 While not directly applicable to the work we are doing, the novel outputting could help when implementing different voting mechanisms in the future.

-## Algorithmic choices

-Hidden Agenda {cite}`Kopparapu2022-bm`

-Q-learning in AIWolf has been a popular choice {cite}`hagiwara2019using, zhang2021designing`, but we decided to go with PPO.
-Why?

-{cite}`hagiwara2019using` Q-learning for  wolf actions and Naive Bayes to classify roles.
-We on the other hand do both with the PPO network.

-{cite}`Hirata2016-bu` simulated games and built agents from game log analysis.

-## Mafia and Werewolf RL

-{cite}`Serrino2019-ge` develop a neural network model based on counterfactual regret minimization to train agents to play The Resistance Avalon.

-{cite}`Reinhardt2020-bs` developped a variant of Monte-Carlo Tree Search to play Secret Hitler, and showed that it can play as well as simpler rule based agents.

-## SDGs

-Organize around different approaches taken on hidden role, elimination games.

-A paired down clone of Among Us was explored in {cite}`Kopparapu2022-bm`. how individuals might learn to synthesize potentially unreliable information about others.
-Given the richness of the 2D environment, different strategic behaviors were observed such as camping and chasing and ability to vote properly.

-Some work in SGDs explore algorithms for better play {cite}`Serrino2019-ge` _J.
-Reinhardt, Finding friend and foe in multi-agent games, Application of deep reinforcement learning in werewolf game agents._, communication for better play _RLupus, wdad_

-## Questions we try to answer?

- Can we characterize the emerging agent behavior even in the absence of human notions of strategy, learning or equilibria?